Financial Aid Services Center

 Definition of State and WWU Institutional Grants

-For the purposes of this policy, the term Grant refers to the State Need Grant, the College Bound Scholarship, the Passport to College Scholarship, Western Grant, Viking Assistance Grant, and WWU need-based Tuition Fee Waiver awarded by the Financial Aid Department.
+For the purposes of this policy, the term Grant refers to the State Need Grant, the College Bound Scholarship, the Passport to College Scholarship, Western Grant, Viking Assistance Grant, and WWU need-based Tuition Fee Waiver offered by the Financial Aid Department.

-For the purposes of this policy, Award is the amount of Grant for which the student was eligible during the enrollment period, after the school made any required adjustments for need and enrollment level.
+For the purposes of this policy, Offer is the amount of Grant for which the student was eligible during the enrollment period, after the school made any required adjustments for need and enrollment level.
 Grants, whether disbursed to the student account or directly to the student, shall be included in the repayment calculation.

 Repayment when Last Date of Attendance is known